Crate training a puppy is a wonderful thing. Why?

 To summarize some of the key points discussed, here are some important things to remember when crate training a puppy:

 - Buy the right size crate.
-To solve the problem of your growing puppy, choose a crate with a panel divider like this one.
+To solve the problem of your growing puppy, choose a crate with a panel divider.

 - Make crate training a positive experience